 Jerric picked up Darnand's knife.

-"Gaaaah!" cried Darnand, throwing out his hands.
-He snatched his knife back.
-He wiped it and placed it carefully on its cloth.
-"Over there," he said, and he pointed at Jerric's table.
-"And go get a hammer.
-You were making a mess."
+“Gaaaah!” cried Darnand, throwing out his hands.
+He snatched his knife back, wiped it, and placed it precisely on its cloth.
+“Over there,” he said, pointing at Jerric’s table.
+“And go get a hammer so you will bleed less.
+You were making a mess.”

 Darnand approached.
 He felt oddly distressed.
-"What's this?" he asked.
+“What is this?”

 "Battlemage," they finished with a grin.